Spotted Beebalm Monarda punctata

 - Wildlife Value:

 - Attracts bees, butterflies, moths, and hummingbirds.
 Ruby-throated hummingbirds and butterflies nectar from the blooms.
 Members of the genus Monarda support the following specialized bees: Dufourea monardae, Perdita (Perdita) gerhardi, and Protandrena abdominalis.
-This is a host plant for the Gray Marvel Moth, Anterastria teratophora, and the Snout Moth, Pyrausta generosa, P. signatalis.
+This is a host plant for the Gray Marvel Moth, Anterastria teratophora, and the Snout Moth, Pyrausta generosa and P. signatalis.

 - Play Value: